Skip to content

 LuxOS Deep Dive

 The practical result is that LuxOS can extract efficiency gains from hardware that other firmware platforms miss.
 Every ASIC chip is slightly different due to manufacturing variance — some chips are more efficient at lower voltages, some can clock higher without errors.
-Per-chip tuning accounts for this variance in a way that per-board tuning cannot.
+Granular per-chip frequency tuning accounts for this variance, and LuxOS’s per-chip telemetry makes those chip-to-chip differences easy to see and act on.
 The efficiency gains are most pronounced on older or mixed-quality hardware where chip-to-chip variance is highest.

 Modern API Architecture